gameoverhack/msalibs/ofxCocoa/README.txt

 ------------------------------------------------------------------------

 A GLUT replacement add-on for openFrameworks 006+ to use native Cocoa OpenGL and windowing instead of GLUT.
 Can provide upto 200% better performance in certain situations (multiscreen + fullscreen)
+Supports Fbos, shaders, FSAA, setting window stylemasks/decorations/transparency, programmatic windows, Interface Builder integration, fullscreen on single or more screens, NSTimer or CVDisplayLink callback.

 Thanks to Anton (aka Vade http://vade.info/) for countless hours of Mac+OpenGL debates and of course the entire openFrameworks team (www.openframeworks.cc)
-Some features and points (See ofxCocoa.h for more)

 PROGRAMMATIC CREATION VS INTERFACE BUILDER
 ------------------------------------------------------------------------
-Programmatic creation of windows & views or via Interface builder (see README.txt in 'nibs' folder)
+See README.txt in 'nibs' folder for info on Programmatic creation of windows & views or via Interface builder